codewitch-honey-crisis/BuildPack/README.md

 Or you can just use deslang to take any slang and turn it into static codedom for your own nefarious purposes.
 The sky is the limit.

+See the **DeslangDemo** project for a simple, contrived example, and **Rolex** for a more complicated real world example.

 ## CSBrick

 CSBrick takes a C# Visual Studio Project, gathering all compilable source files in the project (except AssemblyInfo.cs) and merges them all into one minified C# source file.
 The reason for this is as a workaround for lack of out of the box static linking in .NET.
 Basically, you can include this merged source file instead of referencing the project it came from so you can create a project without 3rd party dependencies on other non-system assemblies.
 This is important for build tools since nobody wants to drag DLL's around with their exe that performs a pre-build step.
-So use this to make your build tools when you must reference an external library (like **CodeDOM Go Kit**)
+So use this to make your build tools when you must reference an external library (like **CodeDOM Go Kit**).
+Just run **CSBrick** and watch it spit out the **scratch** project to the console, minified.